sjoe97Github/sj0625/README.md

     > This class is extended only by the RentalAgreementTest and CheckoutServiceTest classes.
 It contains the method(s) necessary to load test data from the src/test/resources/demoTestData.json file.
 The test data is deserialized into an instance of the DemoTestData class.
   - **DemoTestData** - Contains the test data for the project
     > Again, this class is populated by the RentalDemoTestBase class.
-  - **ScenarioTest** - Represents a test scenario.
+  - **ScenarioRequest** - Represents a test scenario.
     > This class is used to define a test scenario, including the rental request, expected rental agreement, and expected exceptions.
-The test scenario is then executed by the ScenarioTest class.    > The DemoTestData object holds a collection of test scenarios, each of which represents a test case/scenario detailed in the specification.
+The test scenario is then executed by the ScenarioTest class.
+The DemoTestData object holds a collection of test scenarios, each of which represents a test case/scenario detailed in the specification.

 ### Running the tests
 The tests can obviously be run, directly, from within the IDE (_IntelliJ in my case_), but they can also be run from the command line as shown above in the